Who do I contact for more information and question's

 Yes!
 In fact, if you are in the process of looking for a property, we recommend that you apply for pre-approval.
 A pre-approval will review your financial situation to determine if you are likely to qualify based on the estimated loan amount and purchase price information that you provide in your application.
 A pre-approval gives you greater flexibility and leverage while you conduct your home search.
 Please note that we cannot lock your rate until you specify a property address.

 Also, if you need a real estate agent to help you find a house, just let us know and we'll have one contact you.

 Do I have to have an impound account?

 This depends on the lender, your credit and the state your property is in.
 Some lenders will charge an escrow/impound account waiver fee and others will not charge a waiver fee.
-Once you submit a loan application we can help you determine if you will need an impound account.
+Once you submit a loan application, we can help you determine if you will need an impound account.

 What is hazard insurance?

 Hazard insurance protects homeowners against property damage and is required by lenders before you buy or refinance a home.
 Hazard insurance shields you against property damages caused by a fire or a severe storm and should cover the cost of rebuilding your home.
-Generally, you have to confirm at closing that you've secured one year of hazard insurance coverage.
+Generally, you must confirm at closing that you've secured one year of hazard insurance coverage.